 - h.
-Indicate If Your Program Will Provide Virtual/Remote Services: If you select 'yes', indicating a virtual/remote service delivery, please schedule a meeting with your Program Specialist to discuss services that will be implemented in a virtual format.
-You may continue to complete your Workplan while you await a response from your Program Specialist. - Tip: If you are providing both virtual and in-person services select 'yes' indicating you are providing virtual/remote services and project two 'Program Site Locations' one for your virtual services and another (or more if applicable) for your in-person service delivery. - i.
-Review all Service Site Locations Copied From FY21/22: Review the 'Program Site Name', 'Program Site Location' type, contact information and address for each program site.
+Indicate if your Program will Provide Virtual/Remote Services: If you select 'yes', indicating virtual/remote service(s) will be offered in FY23/24, please schedule a meeting with your Program Specialist to discuss services that will be implemented in a virtual format.
+You may continue to complete your Workplan while you await a response from your Program Specialist. - Tip: If you are providing both virtual and in-person services select 'yes' indicating you are providing virtual/remote services and project two 'Program Site Locations' one for virtual services and another (or more if applicable) for in-person services. - i.
+Review all Service Site Locations Copied from FY22/23: Review the 'Program Site Name', 'Program Site Location' type, contact information and address for each program site.
 If you indicated that your programming will consist of virtual/remote services, please list only (1) virtual/remote Program Site Location.
 To add more Program Site Locations, select the 'ADD +' icon located at the bottom right-hand corner of the page.
-To delete Program Site Locations, use the trash can icon, located on the right of the screen. - Note: Only list confirmed Program Site Locations.
-You may add more Program Site Locations as locations are confirmed during the Workplan revision process.
-Changes to your Workplan details must be communicated to your DCYF Program Specialist. - j.
+To delete Program Site Locations, use the trash can icon, located on the right side of the screen. - Note: Only list confirmed Program Site Locations.
+You may list additional Program Sites as locations are confirmed during the Workplan revision process.
+Changes to Workplan details must be communicated to your DCYF Program Specialist. - j.
 Submit the 'Services & Projections' Form: by selecting the 'SUBMIT' icon located at the top or bottom-right hand corner of the screen. - 5.
 Complete The 'Projected Activities' Form - a.
-Review the 'SETUP' Box to Indicate the Types of Activities: your program plans to implement.
+Review the 'SETUP' Box to Indicate the Types of Activities your program plans to implement.
 Review the different types of activities below: - Group: Activities that happen in a group setting, where there is more than one child or youth participating in the activity and these participants are expected to attend activities on a regular basis.
 Group activities can be led by one or more staff.
 Some examples are a comprehensive afterschool activity, job skills training, discussion groups or a filmmaking class. - Individual: Activities that take place in a one-on-one setting, where there is just one child or youth and one staff person.
 Participants are generally not expected to attend individual activities on a regular schedule.
-Please note that case management is now considered an individual activity in CMS.
 Some examples are case management, mentorship, one-on-one tutoring, and counseling. - Job Placements: Only grantees funded under the Youth Workforce Development (YWD) service area are expected to project this activity type.
-Job placements are the paid or unpaid internship and jobs YWD programs place their youth participants in during or after a job skills training program. - Activities without Personal Information (PI): Attendance reported under this activity type does not include personally identifiable participant information as information is reported in aggregate form.
+Job placements are the paid or unpaid internship and jobs YWD programs place their youth participants in during or after a job skills training program. - Activities without Personal Information (PI): Attendance reported under this activity type excludes personally identifiable participant information as information is reported in aggregate form.
 Some examples include drop-in services where students may receive support on a one-time-basis, events where members of the public can learn about programming in hopes that they will eventually enroll and participate in programming, or activities that occur on an infrequent basis where it may be challenging to collect consent forms.
-If you expect challenges with obtaining consent forms or reporting attendance with participant's personally identifiable information, please contact your Program Specialist prior to utilizing this activity type to address these challenges.
+If you experience or anticipate challenges with obtaining participant consent forms or reporting attendance with personally identifiable information, please contact your Program Specialist prior to utilizing this activity type.